Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Solving the exact influence functional path integrals with stationary paths for the subsystem dynamics

+The analytical solution of these reduced nonequilibrium Green's functions for this simple two-mode coupled system can be easily obtained:

-Equations (\ref{z1 relation}) and (\ref{s_negf}) gives the exact analytical solution of the stationary paths determined by the equations of motion of Eq.~(\ref{eom-1}).
-The causality breaking is shown explicitly in these solutions.
+where $\omega_{\pm}=\frac{1}{2}(\omega_1+\omega_2)\pm\frac{1}{2}\sqrt{[(\omega_1-\omega_2)]^2+4\abs{V_{12}}^2}$ and $\varphi=\tan^{-1}(\frac{2\abs{V_{12}}} {\omega_1-\omega_2})$.
+Equations (\ref{z1 relation}) to (\ref{s_negf}) give the exact analytical solution of the stationary paths determined by the equations of motion of Eq.~(\ref{eom-1}).
+These analytical solutions make the internal causality breaking more transparent.
 For example, the solution of the forward path $z_1(\tau)$ given by Eq.~(\ref{sz1}) contains four terms.
-The first two terms [$\sim u(\tau,t_0)$ and $v_0(\tau,t_0)$] are arisen from its past historical motion with the coupling to the motion of another mode.
-The last two terms [$\sim v_1(\tau,t)$ and $v_2(\tau,t)$] are contributed from its future motion mixing with the backward stationary paths.
-Such kind of solutions should not occur in the classical deterministic evolution alone because of the causality.
-We find further that the above causality breaking occurs only if the squeezing parameter in the initial state of the mode 2 does not vanish, i.e., $s \neq0$ in Eq.~(\ref{initials}).
+The first two terms [$\sim u(\tau,t_0)$ and $v_0(\tau,t_0)$] (corresponding to the reduced retarded Green's function and the external field driving Green's function, respectively) are arisen from its past historical motion with the coupling to the dynamics of another mode and remain causal.
+The last two terms [$\sim v_1(\tau,t)$ and $v_2(\tau,t)$] (corresponding to the reduced correlated Green's function and the reduced pairing correlated Green's function) are contributed from its forward stationary paths mixing with the backward stationary paths.
+It is the latter two reduced correlated Green's functions break the internal causality in the reduced dynamics of the subsystem.
+It occurs only if the squeezing parameter in the initial state of the mode 2 does not vanish, i.e., $s \neq0$ in Eq.~(\ref{initials}).
+These two reduced correlated Green's functions vanish in any classical deterministic evolution because of the causality, as we will show next.

 If $s= 0$, i.e.~$\gamma= 0$ so that both modes are initially in coherent states, see Eq.~(\ref{initials}), then the two-time correlations $\widetilde{g}(\tau,\tau') =0$ and $\overline{g}(\tau,\tau') =0$, see Eq.~(\ref{ttcf}).
 This directly leads to $v_1(\tau,t)=0$ and $v_2(\tau,t)=0$, as shown by Eqs.~(\ref{v1s}) and (\ref{v2s}).
 As a result, Eq.~(\ref{z1 relation}) is reduced to